ItzikFa94/fudge-docs/docs/auth-middleware.md

 ```

 as we can see, the user object is returned from the auth middleware, then we check for ``isAdmin`` field.
-if the the field holds positive value (true, 1 and etc) the user is admin and he gain an access to that route.
+if the the field holds positive value (true) the user is admin and he gain an access to that route.